COSC3020/detecting-cycles-morganbugg/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+### Answer

+As with the augmenting path exercise, the complexity of this implementation should be $\Theta(V + E)$.
+This implementation uses depth-first search to navigate the graph, going through each vertex and edge.
+However, the use of a "visited" array keeps the algorithm from revisiting vertices.
+This keeps the complexity from growing to be $V \cdot E$